Welcome to today's edition of the Rush 24-7 podcast.

 Don't go.

-And we are back, Rush Limbaugh, cutting edge societal evolution.
+And we are back, Rush Limbaugh, cutting-edge societal evolution.

-I just want to remind you that the term low information voter, I'm I I'm pretty sure that we coined it.
+By the way, Colbert R. King, Washington Post, I just want to remind you that the term low-information voter, I'm pretty sure that we coined it.

-I'm pretty sure that we made up that that name, but we're not the only ones to use it.
+I'm pretty sure that we made up that name, but we're not the only ones to use it.

-They named Obama person of the year because no information voters love the guy.
+He went on TV and he said, and he also said a press release, they named Obama person of the year because no information voters love the guy.

 And it's no information, low information voters transforming America.